One Little Indian (film)

 One Little Indian is a 1973 American Western comedy film produced by Walt Disney Productions starring James Garner and Vera Miles.
 The supporting cast includes Pat Hingle, John Doucette, Morgan Woodward, Andrew Prine, as well as a 10-year-old Jodie Foster.
-The plotline involves a cavalry soldier's misadventures with a camel and a little boy.
 The film was written by Harry Spalding and directed by Bernard McEveety.

-Garner later wrote that "I've done some things I'm not proud of.
-This is one of them.
-The only bright spot was a ten year old Jodie Foster."
+Garner later wrote that he was not satisfied with the project; the only aspect of the film what he appreciated was Jodie Foster, who was ten years old when the film was shot.

+Plot

+A cavalry soldier's misadventures with a camel and a little boy.

 Cast

 Production

 Parts of the film were shot in Kanab Canyon, the Gap, Kanab movie fort, and the Coral Pink Sand Dunes in Utah.

 Reception

 The film earned an estimated $2 million in North American rentals.